j-f1/tailproxy/README.md

 - `off` (default): No Funnel support.
 The proxy will only listen on the Tailscale network.
 - `on`: The proxy will listen on both the Tailscale network and the public internet.
 - `only`: The proxy will listen for requests on the public internet.
 Requests to the Tailscale network will not be accepted.
-You must set HTTPS to `only` if you use this mode.

 Note that you’ll have to enable Funnel for your tailnet, and make sure that the tailproxy node has the `funnel` attribute in `nodeAttrs`.
-You’ll also be required to enable HTTPS support (see above) if you want to use Funnel, since Tailscale does not currently allow plaintext HTTP requests to be forwarded through Funnel.
+Funnel handles the TLS termination, so the HTTPS mode will be ignored for connections coming from Funnel.

 ### Debugging/Profiling

 If you pass `TAILPROXY_PPROF_ENABLED=1` (or `--pprof`), the proxy will expose a pprof server on port 6060 (on your tailnet).
 You can use this to debug performance issues or to profile the proxy.
-Note that the pprof server cannot be accessed over Funnel, and this option must be disabled if you are only listening on Funnel.
+Note that the pprof server is only available on your tailnet, even if Funnel is enabled.

 ## Proxy functionality